 A lung transplant is surgery to remove a diseased lung and replace it with a healthy lung.
 Lung transplants are used to improve quality of life and extend the lifespan for people who have severe or advanced chronic lung conditions that do not respond to other treatments.

-During a lung transplant, you will have general anesthesia and will not be awake for the surgery.
+During a lung transplant, you will be given general anesthesia and will not be awake for the surgery.
 A surgeon will open your chest, cut the main airway and blood vessels, and remove your diseased lung.
 The surgeon will connect the healthy donor lung, reconnect the blood vessels, and close your chest.
 After the surgery, you will recover in the hospital for 1 to 3 weeks.
-After leaving the hospital, you will visit your doctor often to make sure that you are recovering well.
+After leaving the hospital, you will visit your healthcare provider often to make sure that you are recovering well.

-To help prevent your body from rejecting the new lung, you will need to take medicines for the rest of your life that suppress your .
-Practicing good hygiene, getting annual vaccines, and adopting healthy lifestyle choices such as heart-healthy eating and not smoking are very important.
+To help prevent your body from rejecting the new lung, you will need to take medicines that suppress your healthy lifestyle choices such as heart-healthy eating and not smoking are also very important.for the rest of your life.
+Practicing good hygiene, getting annual vaccines, and adopting